-7.1 Using the SELECT Statement with a Collection
+7.1 Using the SELECT Statement to Choose Records in a Collection

-To modify one or more records, you can form a collection and use the SELECT statement to choose a record you want to change.
+To modify one or more records, you can form a collection and then use the SELECT statement to choose a record you want to change.
 The following examples show how the SELECT statement chooses one record in a collection.